rayoub/rupee/README.md

 The x\_ files contain hard-coded references to file locations that should be changed to match your Linux home directory.
 Unfortunately, the postgres COPY command does not except relative directories.

-Once you have a database for RUPEE set up, run the y_create_all.sql script.
-This script will only create SQL objects.
+Once you have created a database with the case-sensitive name 'rupee', run the y_create_all.sql script, This script will only create SQL objects.
 It will not populate any tables.
 Within the __psql__ command line tool provided by postgres, this can be done with the following command: